 The fact that your tax debt will not be eliminated as part of the bankruptcy process might seem disheartening if you have a lot of debt and you’re struggling financially.
 However, this option can help you repay your debt over a longer period.
 You will have at least three years and up to five years to pay back the taxes.

-A few of the most common priority tax debts that cannot be discharged in chapter 13 bankruptcy include:
+A few of the most common priority back taxes that cannot be discharged in chapter 13 bankruptcy include:

-If you incur any additional tax debt after you file for chapter 13 bankruptcy, you might be able to add it to your case.
+If you incur any additional back taxes after you file for chapter 13 bankruptcy, you might be able to add it to your case.
 This process is called a post-petition debt and allows you to pay back the amount owed as part of the repayment plan.

-Some tax debts are considered to be nonpriority and can be discharged in the bankruptcy proceeding.
+Some back taxes are considered to be nonpriority and can be discharged in the bankruptcy proceeding.
 For example, an older income tax obligation might be dischargeable.
-If your tax debt is associated with a return that was filed two years or more before you filed for bankruptcy, it might be classified as nonpriority.
-You cannot have committed willful tax evasion or fraud for your tax debt to be considered a nonpriority debt.
+If your back taxes is associated with a return that was filed two years or more before you filed for bankruptcy, it might be classified as nonpriority.
+You cannot have committed willful tax evasion or fraud for your back taxes to be considered a nonpriority debt.

-Additionally, if the IRS hasn’t assessed your liability for the debt in the 240 days prior to you filing for bankruptcy, you might not be liable to pay back the full amount.
-However, if you submitted an offer in compromise through the IRS debt relief program, that 240-day limit might be extended.
-When you submit an offer in compromise, the IRS will stop its efforts to collect the debt during the review process.
+Additionally, if the IRS hasn’t assessed your liability for back taxes in the 240 days prior to you filing for bankruptcy, you might not be liable to pay back the full amount.
+However, if you submitted an offer in compromise through the IRS back tax assistance program, that 240-day limit might be extended.
+When you submit an offer in compromise, the IRS will stop its efforts to collect the amount owed during the review process.

-A levy allows the IRS to take the funds from your bank account to cover your tax debt.
+A levy allows the IRS to take the funds from your bank account to cover your back taxes.
 In most cases, the IRS will only file a levy against an unresponsive taxpayer.
 When you are going through the process of chapter 13 bankruptcy, you will be in communication with all your debtors, including the IRS, so it is unlikely that you will face a levy.

 If you are going through the process of chapter 13 bankruptcy, you might feel overwhelmed.
 At Solvable, we offer solutions that can help you get through the process and overcome your debt.
-Review resources and connect with tax debt experts to start down the path toward financial freedom.
+Review resources and connect with back tax assistance experts to start down the path toward financial freedom.